jpsca/sqla-wrapper/docs/docs/sqlalchemy-wrapper.md

 A `SQLAlchemy` instance gives you access to the following things:

 - `db.engine`: An engine created with the `future=True` argument
-- A `db.Session` class to instance and a `db.scoped_session`, both extended with some useful active-record-like methods.
+- A scoped session `db.s` and a `db.Session` class to manually create one, both extended with some useful active-record-like methods.
 (See ["Working with the session"](working-with-the-session).)
 - `db.Model`: A declarative base class
 - `db.create_all()` and `db.drop_all()` methods to create and drop tables according to the models.
 - `db.test_transaction()`: A helper for performant testing with a real database.
 (See ["Testing with a real database"](testing-with-a-real-database).)

 ## Set up

-The only required parameter is the connection URI.
+The only required argument is the connection URI.
 You can give it directly:

 ```python
 from sqla_wrapper import SQLAlchemy